 "Great, you gave her too much, you idiot."

-STRANGER #2: "No, I didn't or maybe I did, she's a tiny thing, you said she was 5'6." about 180.
+STRANGER #2: "No, I didn't, or maybe I did, she's a tiny thing, you said she was 5'6." about 180.
 She's at least 135, 140 at the most."

 STRANGER #1: "How am I supposed to know what she weighs, she was wearing a big coat.
 Alright, alright."
-He stops slapping her as she comes to.
+He stops slapping her as she comes around.
 "There you go pretty little thing, you waking up.
 Tilting her chin up to his, I know your head probably feels like it's going to split wide open.
 But, you're going to be just fine.
-Get her some water, we don't want her to die of dehydration, now do we?
+Get her some water; we don't want her to die of dehydration, now do we?
 Not until we get Jax McCrae to pay for what he did."

 STRANGER#2: "Here, you go some nice cool water to drink.
 Here is the next shot, now that we know she's alright."

 STRANGER #1: "Will don't give her as much this time."

 ARLEIGH: She slurs out a "Noooo." as her chin drops to her chest.